Al-Baqarah: 8-20 The hypocrites

 Condemnation of alcoholic beverages and gambling is also first found in the chapter, and it is one of only four chapters in the Quran to refer to Christians as Nazarenes instead of the more frequent terms People of the Book or "Helpers of Christ."

 Al-Baqarah contains several verses dealing with the subject of warfare.
-Q2:190-194 are quoted on the nature of battle in Islam.
+Q are quoted on the nature of battle in Islam.

 The surah includes a few Islamic rules related to varying subjects, such as: prayers, fasting, striving on the path of God, the pilgrimage to Mecca, the change of the direction of prayer (Qiblah) from Jerusalem to Mecca, marriage and divorce, commerce, debt, and a great many of the ordinances concerning interest or usury.